Snowflake-Labs/sfquickstarts/site/sfguides/src/dcdf_incremental_processing/dcdf_incremental_processing.md

 ```
 ![img](assets/Statement_executed_successfully.png)

-3. Highlight the truncate command in the script and run it.
+4. Highlight the truncate command in the script and run it.
 ``` sql
 truncate table orders_stg;
 ```
 ![img](assets/Statement_executed_successfully.png)

-4. Set your cursor on the *"copy into"* command and run it.
+5. Set your cursor on the *"copy into"* command and run it.
 On a small warehouse this will take approximately 2 minutes to load the files.
 The results should look like this.
 ![img](assets/raw_layer_orders_stg_results.png)

 <!-- ------------------------ -->
 ## Raw Layer - Identify Impacted Partitions
 Duration: 5

-During this step we will identify the impacted partitions that were loaded into the staging tables in the raw layer and persisting those identified partitions in a table for use in subsequent steps.
+In this section we will identify the impacted partitions that were loaded into the staging tables in the Raw Layer and persist those identified partitions in a table for use in subsequent steps.

 ![img](assets/raw_layer_impacted_partitions.png)